 Lastly, find out if the product contains THC or no THC.
 THC, also known as tetrahydrocannabinol, is a psychoactive compound, meaning it will give you a “high.”
 There are some CBD products on the market that contain THC.
 So, if you’re looking for a non-intoxicating CBD product, look for one that contains less than 0.3% THC.

-CBD is a great alternative to help relieve symptoms of your health ailment and/or condition.
+CBD is a great alternative to help support you as you manage your health.
 Before you start taking and/or using CBD, it’s important to get an accurate CBD dosage, or else you may find that you’re not receiving the full benefits of CBD.

 Figuring out what a proper CBD dosage for yourself can be challenging, as CBD is not regulated by the Food and Drug Administration (FDA), and there are no official recommended CBD dosages at this time.